rorywalsh/cabbage3docs/docs/using_cabbage/exporting_instruments.md

 To make changes to your newly exported plugin, you only need to edit the associated .csd file; there’s no need to re-export the plugin each time you makes changes.
 For example, on Windows, if your plugin is named `SavageCabbage.dll`, you can make changes by editing the corresponding file located at:
 `C:/Program Files/CabbageAudio/SavageCabbage/SavageCabbage.csd`.

 After making changes, you must remove and re-add the plugin in your plugin host (DAW) to see the updates.
 Once the plugin is removed and reinstated on the track, the changes will be reflected.
+The simplest approach here is to simply reload your plugin project in your DAW.
+In almost all cases this is quicker than removing the track and re-adding it.
+However, if you have add new parameters to your plugin, you may have problems opening a saved session as the DAW will expect a certain number of parameters.
+In this case you will need to start a new session to test.

 ### Bundling Resources
 If you enable the Bundle Resource option in the Cabbage VS Code settings, Cabbage will place the Resource folder inside the plugin bundle.
 This is useful when distributing a plugin but can cause code signing issues on macOS during development.
 Each time you modify a file within the plugin bundle, you must re-sign the plugin.